 I’ve got to say, gaming is not like many other mediums.
 It invokes strong emotions that are currently noticeable around the internet.
 You can see happiness, sadness, anger, and some down right trolling.
 Now that both PlayStation and Xbox have shown us their cards I too want to share my emotions.
 First of all, I have to share that I myself was pretty emotional and had to rewrite this article several times just to make sure the entire thing wasn’t dominated by one feeling.
 Some people don’t understand why emotions run wild in gaming, it’s not much different to why people get emotional in sports.
 You don’t like seeing your team lose and unfortunately I think I saw my team lose.

-Now not every Xbox fan feels like yesterday was an L for team Xbox.
+Now not every Xbox fan feels like yesterday was an letdown from team Xbox.
 In fact there is a lot to celebrate.
 The new Halo looks like it plays like a Halo game.
-There is a large variety of games coming to the Series X that completely usurp’s that old argument that the Xbox is just a Halo, Forza, and Gears machine.
+There is a large variety of games coming to the Series X that completely destroys that old argument that the Xbox is just a Halo, Forza, and Gears machine.